Yimikami/Pengu-Background-Customizer/README.md

 ## Usage

 - **Open**: In the lobby, click the “BGC” button (hover left to reveal).
-- **Choose Background**: Search or filter skins, click to preview, and select “Confirm”.
+- **Choose Background**: Search or filter skins, select and press “Confirm”.
 - **Settings**: Click the cog icon to adjust opacity, transitions, or enable auto-cycling.
 - **Profiles**: Use the “PROFILES” button to save or load skin sets.
 - **Shuffle**: Click “Shuffle” for a random background or enable cycling in settings.